RubenPants/RobotSimulator2D/README.md

 ## TODO

-* Make mutations without connections invalid
+* Reformat num_hidden as "minimal hidden-nodes"
 * Evaluate same maze (different initial and target positions)
 * Once in a specie, always in that specie! --> Otherwise bug in stagnation
 * Random initial starting orientation for robot (between pi/2 and pi)